nk2028/lzh-collection/README.md

 # Classical Chinese Collection

-Welcome to the Classical Chinese Collection repository, a collection of classical Chinese text aimed at preserving and promoting the cultural heritage of China and East Asia.
+Welcome to the classical Chinese Collection repository, a collection of classical Chinese text aimed at preserving and promoting the cultural heritage of China and East Asia.
 This repository is part of a larger effort by nk2028 to digitise and preserve classical Chinese text for future generations.

 ```raw
 In halls of ancient learning, where the sage